wpiHWzhao/PID-For-Self-Driving-Cars/README.md

 * Increase Kd until the oscillation goes away.
 * Slightly increase the Ki to bring the system to desired trajectory(with cte around 0).
 This would introduce some overshot but give the system a quicker response.

+I tuned the controller manually.
+Initially I first use [0.1,0,0] (Kp,Ki,Kd) and slightly increase Kp to 0.13 to have a steady oscilation, then I increased the Kd term to 2.6 to stop the oscilation.
+I tried to increase Ki to have a quicker response but it introduce more oscilation.
+Therefore I set it to 0.

+### Effect of P, I, D

+* The proportional gain Kp would steer the car towards the center line.
+But this would always overshoot.
+* The integral portion would eliminate a possible bias on the controlled system.
+Normally it would lead to a quicker response but alse introduce a little bit oscillations.
+* The differential portion helps to smooth the oscillation introduced by the Kp.
+But if it is too large the car would start to chatter.

 ## Dependencies

 * cmake >= 3.5